bdpedigo/networkframe/README.md

 A `NetworkFrame` object is simply a table representing nodes and a table representing edges, and a variety of methods to make querying and manipulating that data easy.

+**Warning**: `networkframe` is still in early development, so there may be bugs and missing features.
+Please report any issues you find!

 ## Examples

 Creating a `NetworkFrame` from scratch: